-Note: team A player can be positioned anyplace on their side of the zone, team B player can be positioned anyplace on their side of the zone.

-- 4) Play starts when the referee blows the whistle. - a) In a case where there is a hearing-impaired player, the referee shall raise his arm to indicate that play is about to start.
-The referee must then simultaneously blow the whistle and drop the arm toward the puck to indicate the start of play. - 5) The puck must be swept out of the face-off circle in a manner such that the stick does not make contact with the center of the puck.
+- 6.5.4 Note: team A player can be positioned any place on their side of the zone; team B player can be positioned anyplace on their side of the zone. - 6.5.5 Play starts when the referee blows the whistle. - 6.5.5.1 In a case where there is a hearing-impaired player, the referee shall raise his arm to indicate that play is about to start.
+The referee must then simultaneously blow the whistle and drop the arm toward the puck to indicate the start of play. - 6.5.6 The puck must be swept out of the face-off circle in a manner such that the stick does not make contact with the center of the puck.
 Contact with the puck outside of the face-off circle must be made by a player other than those facing off before the players facing off can place their sticks in the center of the puck.
 The players who are facing off may continue to sweep at the puck until the puck is swept out of the face-off circle.
-After the initial sweep, the players who are facing-off may kick the puck out of the face-off circle.
+After the initial sweep, the players who are facing-off may kick the puck out of the face-off circle. - 6.6 Goals - 6.6.1 The entire puck must pass over the goal line to count as a goal scored.
+The puck needs to be in the goal before the signal sounds to end the line or period for the goal to count.
+One point is counted for each goal scored. - 6.6.2 The offensive player must put the puck into the goal with the stick from outside the goal crease area.
+Kicking or throwing the puck into the goal is not allowed.
+It is legal to kick the puck during play, but it is illegal for an offensive player to kick it into the goal.
+If the puck is inadvertently deflected into the goal by an offensive player or by a defending player, a goal must be allowed. - 6.6.3 A goal is scored anytime the puck is put into the goal in any way by a defending player. - 6.7 Minor Fouls - 6.7.1 The following events shall result in a stoppage of play and a face-off at the nearest circle: